Current timestamp: 23/06/2026 16:45:22

 • News

-Inspector Annabel Martin is the Neighbourhood Inspector for the Stratton, Central Swindon, North and West Neighbourhood Policing Team.
+Inspector Lawrence Copeland is proud to be the Neighbourhood Inspector for the RWB, Stratton, Central Swindon, North and West Neighbourhood Policing Team.

 Sergeant Tom Ashforth has been a police officer for over 16 years and has held the rank of Sergeant for nearly five years.
 Throughout his career, he has gained diverse experience working as a constable on response teams, local crime investigation, and neighbourhood policing.
 His sergeant roles have included response sergeant, custody sergeant, and currently neighbourhood sergeant.